OneBlockPlus/polkadot-hackathon-2024/bangkok/10-zk-omni/README.md

 The Intractable problem in cross-chain circulation and use of assets, including fragmentation, security, performance and Gas cost.

 ### Selected Bounty
-We will participate Moonbeam bounty 1 and bounty 2
+We will participate Moonbeam bounty 1 and bounty 2:
 - Bounty 1: Use a Moonbeam Precompile
-  - The ZK-Proofs of the execution of batched transactions will be verified on Moonbeam, then use XCM Transactor precompile smart contract to make the verification result be shared by all Parachains
+    The ZK-Proofs of the execution of batched transactions will be verified on Moonbeam, then use XCM Transactor precompile smart contract to make the verification result be shared by all Parachains
 - Bounty 2: Build an Application on Moonbeam
-  - Ledger Chain Cell and Operation Chain Cell will be both built on Moonbeam
+    Ledger Chain Cell and Operation Chain Cell will be both built on Moonbeam.

 ## Features planned for the Hackathon

 - a ZK-Rollup Layer serving for multiple chains, including parachain( like moonbeam ), BTC, and Ethereum.